magnuschase293/comic_getter/README.md

 ## Installation

-There are two options either you proceed to install python and all of the script dependencies or if you are running windows you can unzip comic_getter.zip and execute comic_getter.exe.
+There are two options either you proceed to install python and all of the script dependencies or if you are running windows you can download and execute comic_getter.exe.
 I recommend the first option because the executable will be updated less often than the actual script.
-It may take a month or two for script features to reach the executable due to technical difficulties.
 Further instructions below:

 ### Python 3